October 2, 2020

 Apache Struts 1

 Originally released in May, 2000, Apache Struts 1 marked the first generation of Apache Struts.
-Since then, more releases were published until the last one in 2008.
-The last released version of Apache Struts 1 is version 1.3.10.
+The last released version of Apache Struts 1 is version 1.3.10, which was published in 2008.
 The first generation was replaced by the second generation, Apache Struts 2.
-In 2013, it was designated end of life.
+In 2013, Apache Struts 1 was designated end of life.

 When first released, Struts 1 brought a completely new experience into the web application development and was strongly adopted by many companies.
 Struts was highly influential, and inspired the release of many subsequent web frameworks.